Skip to main content

 Location: Princeton, New Jersey

-A unique aspect of life at Princeton are eating clubs, which are exclusive dining halls and social centers for their members.
-Clubs not only feature food, but also study space, libraries, and game rooms.
+A unique aspect of life at Princeton is its eating clubs, which are exclusive dining halls and social centers for their members.
+Clubs not only feature food, but also study spaces, libraries, and game rooms.

 Princeton’s financial aid promises to meet 100% of each family’s demonstrated need without loans.
 Admissions are need-blind, meaning that a student’s ability to pay isn’t factored into their admissions decision.
 Princeton is one of the few schools in the country to apply these same policies to international students as well.